gowebly/gowebly/README.md

 - Cross-platform and multi-architecture allows **successful running** on GNU/Linux, MS Windows (including WSL) and Apple macOS;
 - Smart CLI that **does most** of the routine setup and preparation for production;
 - Helps to get into the **Go** + **htmx** + **hyperscript** technology stack faster;
-- Supports non-HTML Go web development way with the **templ** template engine with hot-reload features;
+- Supports the way web applications are developed using the **templ** templating engine with hot-reloading;
 - The possibility of simply adding a ready-to-use and completely customized atomic/utility-first **CSS framework** to your project;
 - Ready to install as **PWA** (Progressive Web App) in your browser or mobile device;
 - Supports **live-reloading mode** for your CSS styles;